 Sounds like a great idea?
-Well, then, I hope that you’ll have a seat, and enjoy this first project.
-You’ll love how easy it is to make this DIY pom~pom and heart Valentine garland.
+Well, then, I hope that you’ll have a seat, and enjoy these projects.
+I hope that you’ll love my project – how to make a DIY pom-pom and heart Valentine garland.

 This pom-pom and heart garland was inspired by a project I saw on Pinterest.
 With Valentine’s Day our next big holiday, I chose to make this Valentine’s garland for our mantel.